OctHe/O3/README.md

 - Channel estimation
 - OFDM Backscatter

-In addition, the frame structure and transmission parameters are referenced to the IEEE 802.11 standard, which is the well-known wireless protocol, but are not guaranteed to be compatible with the standard.
+In addition, the frame structure and transmission parameters are refered from the IEEE 802.11 standard, which is the well-known wireless standard, but are not guaranteed to be compatible with it.

+Note that the architecture of this project is under refactoring, so the functions may not work well.

 ## Configuration

-Before running the scripts, the configuration is required by running in the command line of Octave:
+If this is the first time to use Octave, please install the follows Octave forge packages in the command line of Octave:

+    pkg install -forge control signal communications

+It will download forge packages without super user privilege.
+Before running the scripts, the configuration is required:

     pkg load communications
     IEEE80211ac_GlobalVariables